isomerpages/nlb-reference/_social-sciences-humanities-social-sciences/Read to Be Sure Fast Fashion.md

 This resource guide shines the spotlight on the phenomenon of fast fashion, why it is so popular, its environmental impacts, and alternative fashion trends that counter it.

 The guide provides supplementary resources for those who are keen to further explore this topic.
 You can also visit <https://search.nlb.gov.sg/> to search for more resources.
-If you would like to view other resource guides created by our librarians, please visit [Reference@NLB](reference.nlb.gov.sg).
+If you would like to view other resource guides created by our librarians, please visit [Reference@NLB](https://reference.nlb.gov.sg).

-### <u>Websites</u>
+### **Websites**

 ##### **Ultra fast-fashion is eating the world**